dvamsidhar2002/Text_reader_with_python/README.md

 # Text_reader_with_python

-Python code which will read the text from any text file which the code has access to.
+Python code(less than 10 lines) which will read the text from any text file which the code has access to.